limyifan1/cf-courtney-telegram-bot/README.md

 The first bot configuration is fully featured, and responds to all received messages with llama2 if a command isn't found.

+To get continuous conversation with llama2 working make sure you add a database to your wrangler.toml and initailize it with the schema.sql

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/codebam/cf-workers-telegram-bot)

 To use the deploy button: